 o Everyday living advice based on your new location?

 o Waste management system (everything you need to know)

-o Touring all stores knowing what you will find were: grocery, DIY, appliances, & pet stores
+o Touring all stores (grocery, DIY, appliances, & pet stores)

 o Finding a trustworthy babysitter (English or French speaking)